-- Waffles – thin Norwegian waffles, traditionally topped with jam, are popular everywhere and an affordable snack
+- Waffles – thin Norwegian waffles, traditionally topped with jam, are an affordable and popular snack

-- Aquavit – the Norwegian version is a potato liquor flavored with caraway, dills, or other herbs (for sipping, not shots)
+- Aquavit – the Norwegian version is a potato liquor flavored with caraway, dill, or other herbs (for sipping, not shots)

 6 – Go Outside (It’s the Norwegian Way)

 What do locals do during the summer?
 Hike, bike, and kayak!
 There are opportunities to try any or all outdoor activities just about everywhere you go.
 Norwegians tend to be fit, active people so you’ll find buses that take you to trailheads as well as plenty of kayak rentals, organized tours, and one-of-a-kind adventures.